rw0x0/CoronaHeatMap/Readme.md

-# Aggregated PIR for creating a corona heatmap
+# Privately Connecting Mobility to Infectious Diseases via Applied Cryptography

-This repository contains the source code of the paper [1,2] by researchers of TU Graz.
-A current version of the paper is also present in this repository.
-For more information on the project, visit https://covid-heatmap.iaik.tugraz.at/.
+This repository contains the source code of the paper "Privately Connecting Mobility to Infectious Diseases via Applied Cryptography".

 ### Source code
 The code is based on Microsoft SEAL (https://github.com/Microsoft/SEAL) and is compatible with Windows and Linux.